A prostate gland biopsy is a test to remove small samples of prostate tissue to be examined under a microscope.

 - Normal prostate biopsy results do not rule out cancer.

 - Not all types of prostate cancer are treated.
 There are many things to consider when deciding on a treatment plan.
-For more information, see the topic Prostate Cancer.
+To learn more, see the topic Prostate Cancer.

 - A prostate gland biopsy does not cause problems with erections and will not make a man infertile.